Railway Museums in Japan 鉄道博物館

 The Hiroshima City Transport Museum has an eclectic collection of exhibits related to all forms of transport with over 2,000 models of cars, planes, ships and trains from around the world in glass cases.
 There are also interactive simulation games such as driving the Astram and videos.

-The Nagoya City Tram & Subway Museum near Akaike Station on the Tsurumai Line of the Nagoya subway has a number of original trams, photographs and other related exhibits.
+The Nagoya City Tram & Subway Museum near Akaike Station on the Tsurumai Line of the Nagoya subway has a number of original trams and subway carriages, simulators, model railways, photographs and other related exhibits.